chris-new/ECE6123-Project/README.md

 ```
 python run_pipeline.py
 ```

-The output data (3D segmentation results) will be under the folder `Outputs`.
 The 2D segmentation masks are saved under the folder `segmentation/2d_outputs`.
+The output segmented point cloud will be saved under the folder `Outputs` in a `.pcd` binary file that can be read and visualized using `Open3D'.